Thursday, January 1, 2026

 I have a Tech Precision Rifle, but I haven't seen a sniper rifle yet.
 Focusing on hand guns.
 Time to increase Cool.

 I do not yet understand throwables - is that knives and grenades?
 Are knives consumable?
-WHere is that tracked?
+Where is that tracked?
 How to reload?

 Hitting J for Journal gets me to most info, but where is the Skill tree?
-Oh yeah, click on attributes to see that skill tree. a direct key might be redundant
+Oh yeah, click on attributes to see that skill tree.
+A direct key might be redundant.

 Increase Cool to 9, Put 2 Perk Points in Focus.
 Let's see what that does for pistols.